Rust (fungus): Infection process

 The spores of rust fungi may be dispersed by wind, water or insect vectors.
 When a spore encounters a susceptible plant, it can germinate and infect plant tissues.
-A rust spores typically germinates on a plant surface, growing a short hypha called a germ tube.
+A rust spore typically germinates on a plant surface, growing a short hypha called a germ tube.
 This germ tube may locate a stoma by a touch responsive process known as thigmotropism.
 This involves orienting to ridges created by epidermal cells on the leaf surface, and growing directionally until it encounters a stoma.
 Over the stoma, a hyphal tip produces an infection structure called an appressorium.
-From the underside of an appressorium, a slender hypha grows downward to infect plant cells It is thought that the whole process is mediated by stretch-sensitive calcium ion channels located in the tip of the hypha, which produce electric currents and alter gene expression, inducing appressorium formation.
+From the underside of an appressorium, a slender hypha grows downward to infect plant cells.
+It is thought that the whole process is mediated by stretch-sensitive calcium ion channels located in the tip of the hypha, which produce electric currents and alter gene expression, inducing appressorium formation.

 Once the fungus has invaded the plant, it grows into plant mesophyll cells, producing specialized hyphae known as haustoria.
-The haustoria penetrate cell walls but not cell membrances: plant cell membranes invaginate around the main haustorial body forming a space known as the extra-haustorial matrix.
-An iron and phosphorus rich neck band bridges the plant and fungal membranes in the space between the cells for water flow, known as the apoplast, thus preventing the nutrients reaching the plant's cells.
-The haustorium contains amino acid and hexose sugar transporters and H+-ATPases which are used for active transport of nutrients from the plant, nourishing the fungus.
+The haustoria penetrate cell walls but not cell membranes: plant cell membranes invaginate around the main haustorial body forming a space known as the extra-haustorial matrix.
+An iron- and phosphorus-rich neck band bridges the plant and fungal membranes in the space between the cells for water flow, known as the apoplast, thus preventing the nutrients reaching the plant's cells.
+The haustorium contains amino acid- and hexose sugar- transporters and H+-ATPases which are used for active transport of nutrients from the plant, nourishing the fungus.
 The fungus continues growing, penetrating more and more plant cells, until spore growth occurs.
-The process repeats every 10 – 14 days, producing numerous spores that can be spread to other parts of the same plant, or to new hosts.
+The process repeats every 10–14 days, producing numerous spores that can be spread to other parts of the same plant, or to new hosts.